The Reservoir

 House Details:

-• 1588 Square Feet, 3 bed, 2 bath main floor, with wrap around deck with views of the reservoir.
+1588 Square Feet, 3 bed, 2 bath main floor, as well as wrap around deck with views of the reservoir.
 The home has a solid floor plan and good bones.
 It needs aesthetic updating.

-• Separate access roads connect the upper floor of the house and lower level of the house - allowing distinctive uses.
+There are separate driveways to access the upper floor of the house and lower level of the house - allowing distinctive uses.

 Reservoir History , Ownership, and Usage